zrwang/zrwang.github.io/_posts/2017-02-20-setting-up-a-nice-environment-for-latex-on-macos.md

 ```
 M-x list-packages RET
 ```
-Mark the AucTex package for installation with 'i', and execute the installation by hitting 'x'.
+Mark the AucTex package for installation with `i`, and execute the installation by hitting `x`.
 If you encounter any issue during the previous step, please check your configuration for the [package manager](https://www.emacswiki.org/emacs/ELPA) in your [init file](https://www.emacswiki.org/emacs/InitFile#init_file).

 Since we are using latexmkrc file to control the compilation of the source LaTex document into the final typeset PDF file, we have to install another package called auctex-latexmk, which adds latexmk support to AucTex package.